esheldon/nsim/config/README.md

     - run-bd08mcal-02
         - same as -01, looking for repeatability

+    - also should do one with lower noise in deep, since are still seeing additive
+    - should do a deep run with the simple s/n so we can try weights

 flux prior is probably wrong, since it is for the real profile and we are using explicitly the wrong profile.  might want to broaden it